TMS Frequently Asked Questions

 - In 2006, the largest randomized, controlled study ever conducted with TMS Therapy was completed.
 This study was sponsored by Neuronetics and utilized the NeuroStar TMS Therapy system.

-- Recently, the NeuroStar TMS Therapy system, was cleared by the U.S. Food and Drug Administration for the treatment of adult patients with major depressive disorder who have failed to receive satisfactory improvement from prior medication antidepressant treatment 4 attempts of which 1 was adequate in the current episode.
+- The NeuroStar TMS Therapy system was cleared by the U.S. Food and Drug Administration in 2008 for the treatment of adult patients with major depressive disorder who have failed to receive satisfactory improvement from prior medication antidepressant treatment 4 attempts, with 1 adequate in the current episode.

 Is TMS Therapy like the magnetic bracelets?